Liam Gógan: Life

 Gógan was born in Dublin, at 391 North Circular Road, on 24 October 1891.
 His parents were William J. Gogan, the owner of a string of sweets shops and member of the Irish Republican Brotherhood, and Ellen (née Hendricks) Gogan.
-He began learning his heritage language through classes arranged by Conradh na Gaeilge and taught by Sinéad Flanagan, who was later to marry future Taoiseach Eamonn de Valera and who Gógan later credited with instilling his passion for the Gaelic revival.
+He began learning his heritage language through classes arranged by Conradh na Gaeilge and taught by Sinéad Flanagan, who was later to marry future Taoiseach Éamon de Valera and who Gógan later credited with instilling his passion for the Gaelic revival.

 Gógan was educated by the Congregation of Christian Brothers at O'Connell School on North Richmond Street.
 He then attended University College Dublin, where he read Old Irish and graduated in 1913 with a first class honours in Celtic studies.

 In 1913, he was elected to the provisional committee of the Irish Volunteers, and later appointed assistant secretary for pay.
 He often used to describe himself at the time as "Ireland's first civil servant".
 In 1914, Gógan was hired as assistant keeper of antiquities at the National Museum of Ireland.
 He resigned his position with the Irish Volunteers after a failed attempt to acquire arms in the United States.
 Even though a chronic limp had prevented him from serving in combat during the Easter Rising of 1916, he was imprisoned afterwards for three months at Frongoch internment camp in Wales.
 After refusing to take an oath of allegiance to King George V following his release, he was dismissed from his post in the National Museum of Ireland.

 During subsequent years, Gógan taught Irish language classes in County Tipperary for Conradh na Gaeilge, as a merchant in one of his father's shops, and as an organizer for the Sinn Féin political party.
 Following the end of the Irish War of Independence in 1922, he was reinstated to his former position at the National Museum, and he remained working at the museum until his retirement in 1956.
 In 1925, Gógan received a Master of Arts for a thesis on architectural terminology in the Irish language.

 Gógan died in Dublin on 4 December 1979 and was buried at Mount Jerome Cemetery in Harold's Cross.